 Related Dramas: When the Camellia Blooms, It’s Okay That’s Love, Fantastic

-Despite bringing in a few retrospective message, the drama maintained a flow that does not strike any extreme high or low emotions.
+Despite bringing in a few retrospective messages, the drama maintained a flow that does not strike any extremely high or low emotions.
 That explains how even with its relatively sedentary movement, viewers would not find themselves complaining.

 Beautifully written lines that were delivered with heartfelt emotions decorated the narrative of Chocolate.

 The lines below pretty much summarized what the story is about.

 “I don’t remember when my heart started to flutter for him.
 Neither do I remember when the thought of him and the memories we shared started to fill my days.
 I can’t remember exactly when my feelings for him started to grow.” – Cha Young | Episode 8

 “Min-seong, I’m still confused and torn.
 But one thing I know for sure is that I’m tired doing my best to push away this woman – who walked into my life at some point and has been on my mind ever since.
 So I’ve decided to just follow my heart.” – Lee Kang | Episode13